 Eric D. Werker

-Eric Werker is Associate Professor in the Business, Government, and the International Economy Unit and a Marvin Bower Fellow at Harvard Business School.
+Eric Werker is Associate Professor in the Business, Government, and the International Economy Unit at Harvard Business School.
 His research explores the political economy, macroeconomics, and business environments of emerging and frontier economies, particularly in Africa.

 Professor Werker has written on fragile states, foreign aid, foreign investment, non-governmental organizations, conflict, and governance.
 His work has been featured in the Financial Times, Washington Post, BBC, NPR, and publications across the developing world.